pmuens/awesome-serverless/README.md

 - [Creating a GitHub app with Azure Functions](https://activeviam.com/blog/setting-up-and-deploying-a-github-app-in-the-azure-cloud) - Tutorial on how to develop and deploy a GitHub app with Azure Functions.
 - [A lap around Azure Functions](https://blog.steef-jan-wiggers.com/2017/07/lap-around-azure-functions-go-serverless) - Deep dive into different aspects of Azure Functions.
 - [Using Spring Cloud Function and AWS Lambda](http://www.kennybastani.com/2017/07/microservices-to-service-blocks-spring-cloud-function-aws-lambda.html) - How to build serverless architectures with Spring Cloud Functions and AWS Lambda.
+- [Create an infinitely scalable music recommendation engine](https://scotch.io/@jacoblee93/create-an-infinitely-scalable-serverless-music-recommendation-engine-with-stdlib) - How to build an infinitely scalable, serverless music recommendation engine with StdLib.

 ## Screencasts